Partner with TSIA

-At our upcoming TSIA Interact Conference, you will hear directly from the “Haves” on how they are transforming both the customer and employee experiences in their organizations.
+At our TSIA Interact Conference, we heard directly from the “Haves” on how they are transforming both the customer and employee experiences in their organizations.

 There has been a technology explosion in the past year to help achieve Support Services goals and laying out a cohesive plan will help you achieve your end result.
 It is no longer acceptable to have obsolete knowledge base articles and product documentation on your customer portal that customers have to dig through to get answers.

-On May 4, Vele Galovski will kick off the Support Services track at TSIA Interact with Improving the Customer Experience with Omnichannel.
+On May 4, Vele Galovski kicked off the Support Services track at TSIA Interact with Improving the Customer Experience with Omnichannel.
 Companies can no longer rely on the three common primary channels and static knowledge content to serve their customers.
-Vele will outline the key elements we believe are essential to delivering a consistent low-effort, high quality customer experience across multiple digital channels and provide a recommended framework for you to improve your omnichannel capabilities.
+Vele outlined the key elements we believe are essential to delivering a consistent low-effort, high quality customer experience across multiple digital channels and provide a recommended framework for you to improve your omnichannel capabilities.

-The first Business Challenge Accelerator Session will be Aligning Support and Product Teams led by Sara Johnson, Director, Support Services Research at TSIA.
+The first Business Challenge Accelerator Session was Aligning Support and Product Teams led by Sara Johnson, Director, Support Services Research at TSIA.

-Sara will facilitate a brainstorming session discussing how Support organizations can become an integral part of the product development lifecycle.
+Sara facilitated a brainstorming session discussing how Support organizations can become an integral part of the product development lifecycle.
 Support staff typically have the greatest insights into the day-to-day challenges customers face with the product or service.
 Alignment between these two organizations is critical in improving the customer experience.

-The second Business Challenge Accelerator Session will be Beyond Deflection: How Communities Add Company and Customer Value led by Dave Baca, Director, Support Services Research at TSIA.
+The second Business Challenge Accelerator Session was Beyond Deflection: How Communities Add Company and Customer Value led by Dave Baca, Director, Support Services Research at TSIA.

-Dave will facilitate an interactive and collaborative session on the benefits of expanding communities past the typical peer-to-peer interaction experienced today.
+Dave facilitated an interactive and collaborative session on the benefits of expanding communities past the typical peer-to-peer interaction experienced today.
 By identifying new capabilities, you can help expand your community to provide additional customer and company value.

-In the live interactive subject matter expert sessions, you will hear directly from TSIA members on how they overcame specific business challenges.
+In the live interactive subject matter expert sessions, we heard directly from TSIA members on how they overcame specific business challenges.
 You will be able to interact, ask questions, and get beneficial tips your company can use today.
 Some of the highlights include:

-In addition to the subject matter expert sessions, make sure to explore the TSIA partners in the Technology track and learn how the innovation they have been accelerating over the past year can help your company transform into one of the “Haves.”
+In addition to the subject matter expert sessions, the TSIA partners in the Technology track shared how the innovation they have been accelerating over the past year can help companies transform into one of the “Haves.”